 2016 | Fabio Felline (ITA) (100) | Nairo Quintana (COL) (97) | Alejandro Valverde (ESP) (93) |

-Vuelta a Espana King of the Mountains
+Vuelta a España King of the Mountains

-It used to be a case of not looking at anything but a Spaniard to find the King of the Mountain winner, between 1941 & 1986 there were only three non-Spanish winners, and there were also eight winners between 1997 & 2006.
+It used to be a case of not looking at anything but a Spaniard to find the King of the Mountain winner.
+Between 1941 & 1986, there were only three non-Spanish winners, and there were also eight winners between 1997 & 2006.

-However, the tide has turned, since 2007, of the eighteen winners, only three of those have been Spanish, Luis León Sánchez in 2014 and then Omar Fraile in both 2015 & 2016, and 2020, 2021 & 2023, there wasn't a single Spaniard in the top three.
+However, the tide has turned since 2007, of the nineteen winners, only three of those have been Spanish, Luis León Sánchez in 2014, and then Omar Fraile in both 2015 & 2016, and 2020, 2021, 2023 & 2025, there wasn't a single Spaniard in the top three.

-The French have picked up a lot of wins of late, David Moncoutié won it for four consecutive years between 2008 & 2011, Nicolas Edet won it in 2013, Geoffrey Bouchard in 2019, and Guillaume Martin picked up the title in 2020.
+The French have picked up a lot of wins of late.
+David Moncoutié won it for four consecutive years between 2008 & 2011, Nicolas Edet won it in 2013, Geoffrey Bouchard in 2019, and Guillaume Martin picked up the title in 2020.

 Last Ten King of the Mountain Winners